 For the mark-to-market valuations, liability (out of the money) positions are reported as positive values and asset (in the money) positions are reported as negative values, in accordance with RAG4.12.
-The total balance, £101.3m liability, is consistent with the Financial instruments balance in table 1C Statement of Financial Position.
+The total balance of accretion and mark-to-market, £101.3m liability, is consistent with the Financial instruments balance in table 1C Statement of Financial Position.